jfoucher/planck-6502/docs/Hardware/index.md

 Let me explain this schematic:
 The 24Mhz output from the oscillator goes to the clock input of the binary counter.
 The Q0 output of the counter changes at every positive clock edge, so it is a square wave of half the frequency of the oscillator clock.
 This signal is fed to the expansion bus under the name CLK_12M.
-It is thus a non stretched clock that is used for things that require precises and consistent timings, such as VIA timers for example.
+It is thus a non stretched clock that is used for things that require precise and consistent timings, such as VIA timers for example.
 Q3 is low when the counter is less than 8 and causes the counter to load its current count from the input.
 By default if the <span class="overline">SLOW</span> signal is high, then the counter will immediately load 15 and resume counting, which will take it back to zero, which will trigger the load again.

-It that case the counter oscillates between 15 (all output high) and 0 (all outputs low) which causes CLK and CLK_12M to oscillate at the same frequency.
+It that case the counter oscillates between 15 (all outputs high) and 0 (all outputs low) which causes CLK and CLK_12M to oscillate at the same frequency.

-However, if the <span class="overline">SLOW</span> signal is asserted (low) than a number less than 15 will be loaded in the counter, which mean the Q2 (CLK signal) will toggle at a reduced frequency.
+However, if the <span class="overline">SLOW</span> signal is asserted (low) than a number less than 15 will be loaded in the counter, which means the Q2 (CLK signal) will toggle at a reduced frequency.

 So this simple circuit generates two clock signals : one that is slow enough for the currently addressed peripheral, and one that is stable for timing sensitive peripherals.
 This also means that any timing sensitive peripherals MUST be able to run at the main (CLK_12M) frequency.

 ### Board connection

-The main purpose on the backplane is to connect all daughter boards together.
+One of the purposes of the motherboard is to connect all daughter boards together.
 It does this by means of an extension bus connector based on a 2.54mm 2x25 pins socket.
 These connectors are cheap, reliable and easy to obtain.
 The female connector is placed on the backplane and a right angle male connector on each expansion board.

 Most pins on this extension consist of the 65C02 signals, such as 16 address lines, 8 data lines, and a smattering of control lines.
 The complete bus pinout is detailed below: